pangeo-data/terraform-deploy/aws-examples/minimal-deployment-tutorial/README.md

 ## Simple Cluster Deployment

-This configuration deploys infrastructure that can support a JupyterHub.
+This configuration deploys infrastructure that can support a JupyterHub, though itis not recommended for much more than testing.
 We use Terraform to deploy it on AWS.

 ### Infrastructure